parmod25feb/sample-python-programs/README.md

 3. Program to calculate Factorial of a number
 4. Program to print the list of Armstrong numbers < 1000
 5. Program to create a new list with combination of even numbers from 1st list and odd numbers from the 2nd list
+6. Program to read data from text file